Simulation-Software-Engineering/homepage/docs/course-information.md

 ## Resources

-All teaching resources are (will be) available online on GitHub and on this homepage.
+All teaching resources are available (open-source) on [GitHub](https://github.com/Simulation-Software-Engineering/Lecture-Material) and through this homepage.

 We encourage **you** to help us extend these resources and fix mistakes.